-Eligibility:Any current Indiana University Bloomington undergraduate student, including those who graduate in December 2014 and May 2015.
+Eligibility:Any current Indiana University Bloomington undergraduate student, including those who graduate in December 2015 and May 2016.

 Research papers, essays, and creative writing have been submitted in past years’ competitions.

-- The paper may be written in English, Modern Hebrew, or Yiddish.
+Entries may be written in English, Modern Hebrew, or Yiddish.

-- The student’s name should only appear on a "cover” sheet which should also include the student's ID number, local and permanent home addresses, IU email address, telephone number, and the title of the paper.
-This onformation is to appear ONLY on the cover sheet in order to keep the author's identity anonymous.
-Papers will be numbered for judging purposes.
-The student's name should NOT appear in the file's name.
+Student name(s) must only appear on a separate “cover” sheet which should also include the student ID number(s), local and permanent home addresses, IU e-mail address, telephone number, and paper/project title.
+Student name(s) should NOT appear in the file name or URL/host site.
+This information is to appear only on the cover sheet in order to maintain anonymity.
+Submissions will be numbered for judging purposes.

 This scholarship was established to honor the memory of Henry A. Bern by his family and friends.
 Henry Bern was a professor of Education at Indiana University where he was committed to teaching and the world of learning.